JonasLilletevedt/R-ML-models/docs/LINEAR_REGRESSION .md

 ## 3. Gradient Descent

 To find the best possible values for our parameters, we use gradient descent.
 Imagine the cost function as a steadily increasing curve on a 2D plane.
 If you wanted to minimize it, you would simply walk downhill along that curve.
-In practice, this means taking a step in the opposite direction of the tangent at your current point — or in higher dimensions, in the opposite direction of the gradient.
+In practice, this means taking a step in the opposite direction of the tangent at your current point, or in higher dimensions, in the opposite direction of the gradient.

 If this feels a bit abstract, try sketching it: draw any curve (it doesn’t need to be linear), pick a point on it, and draw the tangent line at that point.
 If you repeatedly move a small step in the opposite direction of the tangent, you’ll find yourself at a lower point each time.